 - The Naturalization Self-Test

-The denied applicant may petition a federal district court to review their application.
+The denied applicant may petition a federal district court to review the application.
 This is a form of judicial review.

-An individual can be eligible for citizenship through their parents if:
+You may be eligible for citizenship through your parents if:

-- Both parents are U.S. citizens, both parents were married at the time of birth, and at least one parent was living in the U.S. prior to the birth of the child.
+Each parent is U.S. citizens, both parents were married at the time of birth, and at least one parent was living in the U.S. prior to the birth of the child;

-One parent is a U.S. citizen, both parents were married at the time of the birth, the U.S. citizen parent had been physically present in the U.S. or its territories for a period of five years at some time in his or her life prior to the birth, in which two of those years were after the parent's 14th birthday, and the child's birthrate is on or after November 14, 1986.
+One parent is a U.S. citizen, both parents were married at the time of the birth, the U.S. citizen parent had been physically present in the U.S. or its territories for a period of five years at some time in his or her life prior to the birth, in which two of those years were after the parent's 14th birthday, and the child's birthday is on or after November 14, 1986, or

 - One parent is deceased and the surviving parent naturalized before the child turned 18;